rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/analytics.md

 <a href="{{pathFor 'product' handle=handle}}" data-event-category="grid" data-event-action="product-click" data-event-label="Grid product click" data-event-value="{{_id}}">
 ```

-Send event tracking to Google Analytics by adding the following data attribute to any anchor in Reaction:
+Send event tracking to Google Analytics by adding the following data attribute to any anchor in Demand:

 -   data-event-category
 -   data-event-action